ustebay/Organized-Hashtags/README.md

 ##### Files:
 twitterstream.py: Collect tweets (Note that I removed my Twitter developer credentials from the file, you need to enter yours to make this run)

-hashtags.py: Strip the hashtags and write hashtag dictionary (hashtag:mention timestamps) in a json file
+hashtags.py: Strip the hashtags and write hashtag dictionary (key=hashtag, values=timestamps of mentions) in a json file

 generate_dataset.py: Create time series for the hashtags